 I can relate to the part-time punk credo.
 It works for me too.
 It’s too hard being a full time punk without also being full-time homeless.
 For a gloomy gothic record, this thing really rocks.
 Occasionally it rolls too.
 There’s some good stuff coming out of San Diego right now.
 Here’s proof.
 Listen on Bandcamp

 The lyrics are like a lesson in eco-neurology.
 Is that even a thing?
 It is now, cuz I just said it, and these guys did an album about it.
-Not that you’re going to be able to decipher a single word of it through the ocean of static you’ll be listening through.
+Not that you’re going to be able to decipher a single word of it through the ocean of static.
 This sounds like a negative review.
 It’s not.
 This is dope.
 See it’s positive now.
 Listen on Spotify or Bandcamp